 The History Of The Medieval Saxon Fortified Churches In Transylvania

-Since the High Middle Ages, a German-speaking population known as the Transylvania Saxons has been living in southern and north-eastern Transylvania, Romania.
-One of their greatest historical achievements is represented by the architecture and usages of a series of fortified churches, which can be still found in many places in the proximity of the Carpathians.
+Since the High Middle Ages, a German-speaking population known as Transylvania Saxons has been living in southern and north-eastern Transylvania, present-day Romania.
+One of their greatest historical achievements is represented by a series of fortified churches, compactly spread in the proximity of the Carpathian mountain range.

-These peasant citadels (as opposed to their fortified cities) were built in the wake of the Mongol invasion of Europe in the 13th century.
-Given the fact that many settlements from Transylvania were completely obliterated by the Mongols at the time, the surviving Saxon colonists from the rural areas collectively contributed to a series of multi-purpose citadels that could serve them both religiously, economically, and defensively.
+These peasant citadels (as opposed to their fortified cities) were built in the wake of the Mongol invasion of Europe during the 13th century.
+Given the fact that many settlements from Transylvania were completely obliterated by the Mongols at the time, the surviving Saxon colonists from the rural areas collectively contributed to a series of multi-purpose citadels that could serve them defensively but also religiously and economically.

-So it is that an estimated number of 250 up to 300 such imposing structures (referred to as ‘Kirchenburgen’ in German) were erected throughout the High and Late Middle Ages in the region, most notably in present-day Sibiu (Hermannstadt), Brașov (Kronstadt), and Mureș (Mieresch) counties.
-Nowadays, there can be visited 150 well preserved fortified settlements of this sort can by visited by tourists from all around the world.
+So it is that an estimated number of 250 to 300 such imposing structures (referred to as ‘Kirchenburgen’ in German) were erected throughout the High and Late Middle Ages on Transylvanian soil, most notably in contemporary Sibiu (Hermannstadt), Brașov (Kronstadt), and Mureș (Mieresch) counties.
+Nowadays, approximately 150 well preserved fortified settlements of this sort can by visited by tourists from all around the world.

 Some of these impressive Saxon architectural monuments were subsequently listed as UNESCO World Heritage Sites during the early 1990s.
 Those which made it to the UNESCO list of ‘Villages with fortified churches in Transylvania’ are the following ones (listed in Standard German, Transylvanian Saxon dialect, and Romanian):

 - Birthälm/Bierthalmen (Biertan), Sibiu County;